maykar/plex_assistant/README.md

 ## Commands

 #### Fuzzy Matching
 The show/movie title and chromecast device used in your phrase are processed using a fuzzy search.
-Meaning you can say something like `play walk in deed on the dawn tee` and it will select the closest match `play The Walking Dead on the Downstairs TV`.
+Meaning you can say something like `"play walk in deed on the dawn tee"` and it will select the closest match `"Play The Walking Dead on the Downstairs TV."`.

 #### You can say things like:
-* `play the latest episode of Breaking Bad on the Living Room TV`
+* `"play the latest episode of Breaking Bad on the Living Room TV"`
-* `play unwatched breaking bad`  ( will use default chromecast from config )
+* `"play unwatched breaking bad"`  ( will use default chromecast from config )
-* `play Breaking Bad`
+* `"play Breaking Bad"`
-* `play Pets 2 on the Kitchen Chromecast` ( Should automatically match "Secret Life of Pets 2" )
+* `"play Pets 2 on the Kitchen Chromecast"` ( Should automatically match "Secret Life of Pets 2" )

 Season and Episode selection aren't built in yet.

 #### Cast Device
-A cast device will only be found if at the end of the command and proceeded with the phrase `on the`.
+A cast device will only be found if at the end of the command and proceeded with the phrase `"on the"`.